m-oniqu3/bundle/README.md

 - Add a backend to persist the data
 - Add user authentication
 - Add the ability to share boards with other users
+- Add the ability to change the color of the columns

 ### Installation